 The “right of way” is a set of rules all drivers are required to follow to ensure the safe flow of traffic.
 Unfortunately, these rules are often ignored by drivers who think they own the road, which can result in permanent injuries and deaths.

-Failing to yield the right of way is responsible for some 4% of all traffic accidents.
+Failing to yield the right of way is responsible for some 4% of all traffic and intersection accidents.